 The Contractor shall prepare and submit to the Consultant and the Region for approval all Testing and Commissioning Schedule and Plan submittals listed below in subsection 3.1 - Pre-Commissioning Documentation Submittal prior to initiation of any start-up or commissioning activity.
 All items shall be submitted in a format acceptable to the Consultant.

-The Contractor shall prepare and submit five copies to the Consultant the testing and commissioning plan a minimum of 40 Days prior to the start of related testing for approval by the Consultant.
+The Contractor shall prepare and submit one electronic copy to the Consultant of the testing and commissioning plan a minimum of 40 Days prior to the start of related testing for approval by the Consultant.
 The Contractor shall revise the schedule based on the Consultant’s review and resubmit five copies of the approved schedule a minimum of 20 Working Days prior to the start of testing.
 The testing and commissioning plan shall describe, in detail, the proposed testing and commissioning procedures for each piece of equipment and each system during Functional Testing, the Five Day Water Test, Performance Testing, and Operational Testing (including expected performance, operation range of each tested equipment as specified in individual specification sections).
 The Contractor shall include all supporting documentation listed below in subsection 3.1 - Pre-Commissioning Documentation Submittal as appendices to the commissioning.

-The Contractor shall provide five copies of the proposed Factory Acceptance (FAT), and Site Acceptance (SAT) Test schedules and plans a minimum of 40 Working Days prior to the start of related testing for approval by the Consultant, including co-ordination with and acknowledgement of the Contractor’s schedule, showing Factory (FAT), Site (SAT) and Test schedules, test plans, procedures and log format.
-Revise schedule and plan based on Consultant’s review and re-submit five copies of the approved schedule and plan along with the commissioning plan.
+The Contractor shall provide one electronic copy of the proposed Factory Acceptance (FAT), and Site Acceptance (SAT) Test schedules and plans a minimum of 40 Working Days prior to the start of related testing for approval by the Consultant, including co-ordination with and acknowledgement of the Contractor’s schedule, showing Factory (FAT), Site (SAT) and Test schedules, test plans, procedures and log format.
+Revise schedule and plan based on Consultant’s review and re-submit one electronic copy of the approved schedule and plan along with the commissioning plan.

 The Contractor shall include all supporting documentation listed in subsection 3.1 - Pre-Commissioning Documentation Submittal as appendices to the commissioning plan.
 The Contractor shall prepare and submit to the Consultant a testing and commissioning schedule showing the sequence of testing and commissioning.
 At a minimum, the Contractor shall include the following in the schedule: